PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/010-architecture.md

 ### Confidentiality

 Confidentiality allows Polymesh users to maintain privacy over certain aspects of their securities transactions.
-The [Confidential Asset](/confidential-assets/overview/) protocol, implemented in Polymesh Private, is designed to allow confidentiality within asset transfers using homomorphic encryption and zero-knowledge proofs.
-There is also ongoing research on how to improve and update confidentiality in Polymesh to support the full spectrum of confidentiality and securities use-cases.
+The [Confidential Assets](/confidential-assets/) pallet is designed to allow confidentiality within asset transfers using zero-knowledge proofs, while still supporting regulated-market workflows such as receiver affirmation and asset-specific auditor/mediator compliance access.
+It is live on Testnet as a pre-release feature and not yet available on Mainnet.

 ### Compliance